easbarba/zae/README.md

   version: version
 ```

-## Ruby 3
+## Java 17
-  `pak` is built and tested against Ruby 3 but should do fine with Ruby 2.7 and
+  `pak` is built and tested against Java 17 but should run fine with 11.
-  early major version, as, for now, it wont be using unique features.

 ## History